rahulabrol/android-interview-questions/README.md

 * How to download files in parallel?

-* Why Realm?Realm Methods, Realm vs Sqlite.
+* Why Realm?Realm Methods, Realm vs SqLite.

 * How to handle different screen sizes/density/languages/orientation in android?